-When you drive a heavy duty truck or SUV, you want to make sure you have the best possible brake pads around.
-Brake pads are vital for providing the friction required to slow down or stop your vehicle all together.
+When you drive a heavy-duty truck or SUV, you want to make sure you have the best possible brake pads around.
+Brake pads are vital for providing the friction required to slow down or stop your vehicle altogether.
 A truck like your Silverado 2500 HD needs brake pads that are reliable, durable, and will keep you safe no matter what.
 Choosing the right brake pads for you can be difficult, so we’ve made it easy for you by narrowing down the top three best brake pads for Silverado 2500HD.

 3 Best Brake Pads for Silverado 2500HD